 O Metropolitano não podia ficar com as paredes de cimento.
 Não sei se fiz bem, se fiz mal.
 Olhe, fiz.The Metro could not just have cement walls.
 I don’t know if I did a good job or not.
 But hey, at least I did something.

 The following part of the virtual tour will now take us underground into the Metropolitano de Lisboa.
-These are just a few of dozens of stations with amazing artwork and stories but I hope you enjoy all the quirks and peculiarities that I do.
+These are just a few of dozens of stations with amazing artwork and stories but I hope you enjoy all the quirks and peculiarities that I’ve found over the years.

 Cais do Sodré